iPaper/ipaper.github.io/pages/integration--custom-mail.md

 Before custom mail can be setup in iPaper, you need to setup the SPF record on your domain first.

-If you do not have a SPF record yet, you can add the following as a TXT record on the domain you wish for us to send of behalf of.
+If you do not have an SPF record yet, you can add the following as a TXT record on the domain you wish for us to send of behalf of.

 ```
 v=spf1 include:spf.ipaper.io ~all
 ```

-In the case you already have a SPF record in your DNS configuration you should only add `include:spf.ipaper.io`, else you risk loosing emails that was previously configured via your SPF record.
+In the case you already have an SPF record in your DNS configuration you should only add `include:spf.ipaper.io`, else you risk loosing emails that was previously configured via your SPF record.

-{% include important.html content="Be aware if you already have a SPF record setup in your DNS, please do ensure you are only adding the partial record" %}
+{% include important.html content="Be aware if you already have an SPF record setup in your DNS, please do ensure you are only adding the partial record" %}

 ## Verification